-Almost all cancer treatments today are a result of the research conducted in clinical trials.
-For this reason, clinical trials are critically important in the development of new multiple myeloma treatments and in helping doctors and researchers develop a better understanding of the biology of the disease.
+Almost all cancer treatments available today resulted from research conducted in clinical trials.
+Clinical trials are critically important to the development of new multiple myeloma treatments, and to helping doctors better understand the disease itself.

 For many people with multiple myeloma, participation in a clinical trial may be a good option for treatment.
 Be sure to talk with your doctor about which clinical trials are available and whether one of them may be right for you.

 Here are a few things to know about clinical trials:

 - Broadly, there are three types of clinical trials